History of Pryor Creek: 20th century

 In 1951, voters approved the present city charter of a mayor-council government system, which provided for the election of a mayor, clerk, treasurer, police chief and eight councilors.
 The charter also established a cemetery, park, library board, and a municipal utility board, which oversees operations of the city-owned gas, water, electric and sewer systems.

 The Whitaker Orphan's Home was established in 1897 by W.T. and Stacy Whitaker to provide for the orphan white children of the Indian Territory.
 In 1908, the home became a state institution for orphans and other children in need.
 In 1982 the state closed down the home and turned the facility over to the Oklahoma Military Department.
 Under the umbrella of the Whitaker Education and Training Center, the base is home of the Thunderbird Youth Academy.
 Thunderbird Youth Academy conducts quasi-military program, which targets at-risk 16- to 18-year-old high school dropouts.
 The program teaches how to strengthen their academic performance, self-esteem, and life skills thus preparing the cadet for the work force and managing a healthy family environment.

 On April 27, 1942, the city's downtown business district was destroyed by a devastating tornado which struck at 4:45 p.m.
 Final figures showed property damage in excess of $2,000,000, and a casualty rate of 454, with 52 deaths.

 During World War II, the U.S. War Department built and the DuPont Company operated the Oklahoma Ordinance Works, an ammunition plant.
 A Prisoner of War Camp, mostly holding captured German soldiers, southeast of the city.
 The area later became the present-day Mid-America Industrial Park, which is the largest manufacturing park in the state.
 The industries located in the park provide jobs for hundreds of families that live in and around Mayes County.
-The park has been selected as the site for a new 1500000 sqft, $180 million Gatorade plant owned by PepsiCo.
-Other long established employers include Red Devil, NGC Paper, Georgia-Pacific, Solae, Lone Star Cement, Elkem Metals, Orchid Paper and the Grand River Dam Authority, who also operates a coal-fired power generation facility.
+The park was selected as the site for a new 1500000 sqft, $180 million Gatorade plant owned by PepsiCo, which has now since closed.
+Other long established employers include Red Devil, NGC Paper, Georgia-Pacific, Solae, Lone Star Cement, Elkem Metals, Orchid Paper and the Grand River Dam Authority, who also operates a coal-fired and natural gas power generation facility.

 Pryor and Mayes County is also home to a large agricultural economy which consists of cash crops, beef cattle industry, horse industry and dairy industry.
 Until recently, Mayes County was the second largest dairy producing county in the state.

 In 1991, Lucy Schultz was elected as the city's 31st mayor, becoming the first and only mayor of Pryor Creek.